chaseberry/RestfulAPIConnector/README.md

 =====
 There are four main classes needed to use the library: APIConnectionManager, Parameter, RestAPIListener, and JSONWrapper

+When retreiving data from a requests a 'Success' is defined as a HTTP Status Code in the range of 200 to 299 and a failure is anything else.

+Data retrieved from the server be in JSON format.

 ```Java
 APIConnectionManager apiConnection = new APIConnectionManager(someContext);